 Can I make roasted turkey breast ahead of time?

 I strongly suggest that you serve this roasted turkey breast once it’s cooked and fresh because of the crispy skin.
-However, if you don’t care about crispy skin, you can serve it later.
+However, if you don’t care about crispy skin, you can serve it a couple of hours later.

 Can I freeze roasted turkey breast?